 The ozone product from FORLI is a profile retrieved on 40 layers between surface and 40 km, with an extra layer from 40 km to the top of the atmosphere (TOA) considered at 60 km.
-The dataset includes O_3 total columns along with vertical profiles.
+The dataset includes O3 total columns along with vertical profiles.
 It also includes other relevant information such as the a priori profile, the total error profile and the averaging kernel (AK) matrix, on the same vertical grid.

-3.2.7 Retrievals and Quality flags
+3.3.7 Retrievals and Quality flags

-A series of Quality input and processing flags were applied to the FORLI-O3 datasets (v20151001 and v20191122) to exclude bad quality data, specifically when:
+A series of Quality input and processing flags were applied to the FORLI-O3 datasets to exclude bad quality data, specifically when:

-- (i) The input values (T, Q, Cloud) are missing, or in case of negative surface altitudes or unrealistic skin temperature - (ii) The spectral fit residual root mean square error (RMS) is higher than 3.5×10^{-8} W/(cm2 sr cm-1), reflecting a too large difference between observed and simulated radiances - (iii) The spectral fit residual bias is lower than -0.75 x 10^{-9} W/(cm2 sr cm-1) or higher than 1.25 x 10^{-9} W/(cm2 sr cm-1) - (iv) The spectral fit residual is sloped - (v) The partial O_3 column or the humidity is negative - (vi) There were abnormal averaging kernel values.
-These are identified checking for unrealistic values - larger than 2 - or unrealistic strong gradient/oscillation on the averaging kernel profiles) - (vii) The spectral fit diverged or reached a fixed maximum number of iterations without converging, or the Chi-Square value is too high - (viii) The total error covariance matrix is ill conditioned. - (ix) No retrieval is done due to incorrect inputs or other reasons
+(i) The input values (T, Q, Cloud) are missing, or in case of negative surface altitudes or unrealistic skin temperature

+- (ii) The spectral fit residual root mean square error (RMS) is higher than 3.5×10^{-8} W/(cm2 sr cm-1), reflecting a too large difference between observed and simulated radiances - (iii) The spectral fit residual bias is lower than $-0.75 \times 10^{-9} \text{ W/(cm}^2 \text{ sr cm}^{-1})$ or higher than $1.25 \times 10^{-9} \text{ W/(cm}^2 \text{ sr cm}^{-1})$ - (iv) The spectral fit residual is sloped - (v) The partial O_3 column or the humidity is negative - (vi) There were abnormal averaging kernel values.
+These are identified checking for unrealistic values larger than 2 or unrealistic strong gradient/oscillation on the averaging kernel profiles) - (vii) The spectral fit diverged or reached a fixed maximum number of iterations without converging, or the Chi-Square value is too high - (viii) The total error covariance matrix is ill conditioned. - (ix) No retrieval is done due to incorrect inputs or other reasons